theolivenbaum/resin/README.md

 You can opt out of indexing (analyzing) and storing of fields.

-If you try to retrieve a document that was upserted with nothing but unstored analyzed fields you will get a blank document back but its contents will have participated in calculating tf-idf scores.

 ## Row-based compression
 With Resin's default storage engine you have the option of compressing your data with either QuickLZ or GZip.
 For unstructured data compression leaves a smaller footprint on disk and enables faster writes.